Tanks of South Korea: Modern South Korean armor: present

 XK1 tanks are also equipped with a hybrid suspension system consisting of hydropneumatic system on road wheels 1, 2 and 6, while 3, 4 and 5 are equipped with torsion bars, a feature not present on the XM1, granting the XK1 greater stability and ability to elevate and depress the main gun nearly twice as much as tanks equipped with torsion bars alone (+20 to -9.7 degrees for the XK1 versus +10 to -5 for the XM1).

 The development of the vehicle was completed in 1983, with a prototype being delivered to the South Korean government in the same year.
 After the production of approximately 450 K1s, the Gunner's Primary Sights (GPS) designed by Hughes was replaced by the Gunner's Primary Tank Thermal Sights (GPTTS) by Texas Instruments.
 The new system also replaced the Nd:YAG laser rangefinder used in the Hughes unit with a CO_{2}-based one, which has proven to be safer to the users' eyes, although having less effective range than the former in foul weather.
 While the exact composition of the armor has still not been released, it has been confirmed that K1 is equipped with composite Chobham armour.
+Because of issues with the American equipment, the engine and transmission was changed to the German MTU Friedrichshafen MB871Ka-501 water-cooled engine and the ZF Friedrichshafen LSG 3000 transmission for the power pack.
+This was upgraded to the K1A1 is an up-gunned variant with a 120 mm 44 caliber smoothbore gun, and outfitted with more modern electronics, ballistic computers, fire control systems, and armor.

-South Korea was given 33 T-80U and 2 T-80UK tanks to pay Russian debts incurred during the days of the Soviet Union.
-The tanks came in three batches; the first consisted of six T-80Us in 1996, followed by 27 T-80Us in 1997, and finally two T-80UKs in 2005.
+South Korea was given 35 T-80U tanks to pay Russian debts incurred during the days of the Soviet Union.
+The tanks came in three batches; the first consisted of six T-80Us in 1996, followed by 27 in 1997, and finally two in 2005.

 Today the South Korean army has 2,500 tanks in operation, including the K1A1 and K2 Black Panther, which form the backbone of the South Korean army's mechanized armor and infantry forces.
 A sizable arsenal of many artillery systems, including 1,700 self-propelled K55 and K9 Thunder howitzers and 680 helicopters and UAVs of numerous types, are assembled to provide additional fire, reconnaissance, and logistics support.
 South Korea's smaller but more advanced artillery force and wide range of airborne reconnaissance platforms are pivotal in the counter-battery suppression of North Korea's over-sized artillery force, which operates more than 13,000 artillery systems deployed in various state of fortification and mobility.

 The replacement for the K1 MBT is known as the K2 Black Panther (Korean: 흑표), fitted with a 1500 hp water-cooled Diesel engine, 120 mm/L55 main gun, and coaxial machine guns.
 The K2 also features radar equipment as well as all-bearing laser detection system and reactive armor comparable to the American M1A2 and French Leclerc.
 The first batch of K2s was delivered to the ROK military in 2014.